Double-Calibration: Towards Reliable LLMs via Calibrating Knowledge and Reasoning Confidence: Methodology

-The Bayesian confidence provides a statistically grounded but \textit{retrospective} measure of evidence quality.
+The Beta-Bernoulli model-based confidence provides a statistically grounded but \textit{retrospective} measure of evidence quality.
 To enable \textit{prospective} evidence retrieval and confidence estimation during inference, we introduce a lightweight \textbf{reasoning proxy}.
-The role of this proxy is to generate high‑quality KG evidence along with well‑calibrated confidence estimates for any input question, thereby providing a traceable approximation of a reliable reasoning path prior to the LLM's final prediction.
-This proxy is implemented by an \textbf{LM-based Evidence Generator} and is trained using the Bayesian confidence scores as its supervisory signal.
+This proxy model is designed to generate high‑quality KG evidence alongside well‑calibrated confidence estimates for any input question, thereby approximating a reliable reasoning path before the LLM's final prediction.
+The proxy model is implemented by an \textbf{LM-based Evidence Generator} and trained using the Bayesian confidence scores as its supervisory signal.

-\paragraph{Supervised Fine-Tuning (SFT) for Evidence and Confidence Generation.} We first formalize the dual task of evidence generation and confidence estimation as a sequence-to-sequence problem and conduct the first-stage training of the proxy via SFT.
-This stage equips the proxy with the fundamental ability to identify relevant KG evidence and to calibrate its confidence by mimicking the Bayesian confidence signal.
+\paragraph{Supervised Fine-Tuning (SFT) for Evidence and Confidence Generation.} We formalize the dual task of evidence generation and confidence estimation as a sequence-to-sequence problem and conduct the initial training of the proxy model via SFT.
+This stage equips the proxy with the fundamental ability to identify relevant KG evidence and estimate confidence by mimicking the Bayesian signal.

 The SFT training dataset is constructed from triples $\left( \boldsymbol{Q}, z_{\boldsymbol{Q}}, p(\mathcal{A}\mid z_{\boldsymbol{Q}}) \right)$.
-Each triple is formatted into a structured sequence using a predefined template: the question serves as the instruction, and the target output is the evidence path enclosed in XML-style tags, with the Bayesian confidence score included as an attribute (e.g., $\texttt{<PATH confidence=}\dots\texttt{>}\dots\texttt{</PATH>}$; see Appendix \ref{sec:appendix-prompt-sft} for details).
-The proxy model $f_{\theta}$ is trained via standard autoregressive language modeling to generate this target sequence (see Appendix \ref{sec:appendix-sft-obj} for the objective).
+Each triple is formatted into a structured sequence using a predefined template: the question serves as the instruction, and the target output is the evidence path enclosed in XML-style tags, with the Bayesian confidence score included as an attribute (e.g., $\texttt{<PATH confidence=}\dots\texttt{>}\dots\texttt{</PATH>}$; {see Appendix~\ref{sec:appendix-prompt-sft} for details}).
+The proxy model $f_{\theta}$ is trained via standard autoregressive language modeling to generate this target sequence ({see Appendix~\ref{sec:appendix-sft-obj} for the objective}).

 \paragraph{Reinforcement Learning (RL) for Evidence Decision.} We further refine the proxy by framing evidence generation and calibration as a sequential decision process optimized via RL.
-This stage transitions the proxy from imitation to strategic decision-making that jointly maximize inferential quality and confidence calibration.
+This stage transitions the proxy from imitation to strategic decision-making that jointly maximizes both inferential quality and confidence calibration.